 TOWN BOARD MEMBERS

-FROM: ZONING BOARD OF APPEALS: Town of Orangetown
+FROM: ZONING BOARD OF APPEALS of the Town of Orangetown

-Heard by the Zoning Board of Appeals of the Town of Orangetown at a meetings held on May 3, 2017 and May 11, 2017, at which time the Board made the determination hereinafter set forth.
+Heard by the Zoning Board of Appeals (“Board” or “ZBA”) of the Town of Orangetown at a meeting held on Wednesday, December 6, 2017, at which time the Board made the determination hereinafter set forth.

 The following documents were presented: